 That means we talk a lot about where our food comes from, how to find sustainable ingredients, and which companies are doing amazing things to improve our food system.

-PS – We love this stuff, but we don’t get preachy and we don’t pass judgment.
+And, hey – we love this stuff, but we don’t get preachy and we don’t pass judgment.
 We all start somewhere!

 Jessie Johnson founded Life As A Strawberry as a hobby food blog while she was working in the nonprofit sector between college and grad school (she did her Master’s at Cornell – read more about her work with food security research here!)